Omer0191/dmr-documentation/index.md

 Having trouble with package?
 Contact us @ junbai.wang@medisin.uio.no and we will be glad to help you.
-You can also go to <a href="https://bpb3.github.io/bpb3/">https://bpb3.github.io/bpb3/</a> for more information on demos and installation.
+You can also go to <a href="https://bpb3.github.io/bpb3/">This link (To be updated)</a> for more information on demos and installation.